RafaelBarbosatec/bonfire/awesome/README.md

-# Bonfire Game Examples
+# Bonfire Awesome

-Welcome to the Bonfire game examples repository.
+Welcome to the Bonfire Awesome repository.
 Here you can find various examples of games built using the Bonfire framework.

 ## Games